How Helpful Is Marriage Counseling Near Me?

 Your counselor's stance on marriage is something else you should consider.
 Is your counselor in a good long-term relationship?
 Are they married?
 Have they been divorced?
 These are things you should ask someone who intends to give you advice on your marriage.

 Just because your counselor has been divorced or is single does not mean they are not a good option.
 But you should find out their stance on marriage.
 Do they believe that all relationships are reparable?
 Since counseling is all about finding ways to improve a situation, very few with a 'this is over attitude' enter marriage counseling.
-Near me, some counselors believe that with acceptance of responsibility and hard work, any marriage problem can be overcome.
+Near me, some counselors believe that with acceptance of responsibility and hard work, any marriage problem can be resolved.
 This is the type of support person you will need on your team.

 Dr. Kathy McMahon, trainer of marriage therapists for over 30 years, suggests hiring a therapist with a take-charge personality, but the truth is, only you know the kind of person that will mesh well with both you and your partner.
 Good therapists are: